rwieruch/blog_robinwieruch_content/react-ref-attribute-dom-node.md

 +++
-title = "When to use React's Ref on a DOM node in React" description = "The article gives clarification around the ref attribute to access DOM nodes in React.
-It shows you how you can use it, when you should use it and where it can be used..." date = "2017-03-22T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]
+title = "When to use React's Ref on a DOM node in React" description = "What about the ref attribute in React.js?
+This article gives you clarification around the ref attribute to access DOM nodes in React.
+It shows you how you can use it, when you should use it and where it can be used and where it shouldn't be used ..." date = "2017-03-22T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]